Sites whose topoi are the smooth representations of locally profinite groups: Introduction

 When the topology is the atomic topology, $M_\Cip$ is a group and all objects are edge objects.

-We took this term `smooth' from the representation theory of locally profinite groups, which is known for its applications in number theory (see Remark~\ref{rmk:smooth}).
+We took the term `smooth' from the representation theory of locally profinite groups, which is known for its applications in number theory (see Remark~\ref{rmk:smooth}).
 Examples of locally profinite groups include profinite groups, the finite adele valued points of an algebraic group, and the nonarchimedean local field valued points of an algebraic group.
-One of the original motivations was to describe the categories of smooth representations of these groups using sheaf theory.
+One of our original motivations was to describe the categories of smooth representations of these groups using sheaf theory.

-Another thing that we construct from a grid is the {\it fiber functor} $\omega_{(\cC_0, \iota_0)}$.
-It is a functor from the topos of sheaves on the $Y$-site to the category of sets, which factors through the category of smooth sets.
-A sheaf is sent via this fiber functor to the colimit of sections over the edge objects, which is actually isomorphic to the colimit over the whole grid.
-This action of the absolute Galois monoid may be thought of as a generalization of the action of the finite adeles on the limit of elliptic modular curves or of Drinfeld modular varieties.
+Another entity that we construct from a grid is the {\it fiber functor} $\omega_{(\cC_0, \iota_0)}$, which is a functor from the topos of sheaves on the $Y$-site to the category of sets that factors through the category of smooth sets.
+A sheaf is sent via this fiber functor to the colimit of sections over the edge objects, which is actually isomorphic to the colimit over the entire grid.
+This action of the absolute Galois monoid may be thought of as a generalization of the action of the finite adeles on the limit of elliptic modular curves or Drinfeld modular varieties.
 We will consider these examples in a future paper.

-Before coming to our theorem, we need to mention one more thing: {\it cardinality conditions} (Section~\ref{sec:cardinality}).
+Before coming to our theorem, we need to mention one concept: {\it cardinality conditions} (Section~\ref{sec:cardinality}).
 There are two kinds of cardinality conditions.
 Cardinality Condition (1) is that the hom sets of the underlying category of the site are finite.
 There is also another type of cardinality condition.
-The first kind is used primarily in the form: the projective limit of finite sets with surjective transitive maps is non empty and the limit surjects onto each finite set.
+The first kind is used primarily in the form: the projective limit of nonempty finite sets with surjective transitive maps is nonempty and the limit surjects onto each finite set.

-One important proposition (Proposition~\ref{cor:grid existence}) says: Under certain cardinality conditions, there exists a grid.
-The proof can be divided into two parts.
-The first half (Proposition~\ref{prop:pregrid existence}) says that there exists what we call {\it pregrid}.
-For the proof, we follow the proof of the existence of an algebraic closure of a field.
-The second half seems to be new.
+One important proposition (Proposition~\ref{cor:grid existence}) says that, under certain cardinality conditions, there exists a grid.
+The proof of this can be divided into two parts.
+The main part is the first half (Proposition~\ref{prop:pregrid existence}), which says that there exists what we call a {\it pregrid}.
+The idea for the proof of the first half is taken from the proof of the existence of an algebraic closure of a field.
+The proof of the second half appears to be new.